Status: Open

 MA: Master's Thesis (or Diploma Thesis / Diplomarbeit)

-Real-time systems, such as Time-Sensitive Networking (TSN) or industrial automation, require precise timing and minimal jitter to ensure deterministic behavior.
-While software-based solutions often struggle with latency and synchronization, hardware-assisted timestamping offers a promising approach and an alternative to expansive FPGA-based frame generators.
+Real-time systems, such as Time-Sensitive Networking (TSN) or industrial automation, require precise timing and very low jitter to ensure deterministic behavior.
+While software-based solutions often struggle with latency and synchronization, hardware-assisted timestamping offers a promising approach and an alternative to expensive FPGA-based frame generators.
 At the same time, real-time communication in mixed wired-wireless networks is of increasing interest, introducing new challenges when received traffic needs to be forwarded to the wireless interface while keeping the delay low.

 Goals of the thesis

-This thesis aims to investigate the performance of a real-time linux kernel or a dedicated real-time OS running on a Raspberry Pi with a dedicated network interface card with hardware timestamping.
-In addition to precise sending, receiving, and forwarding should also be investigated.
+This thesis aims to investigate the performance of a Raspberry Pi running a real-time Linux kernel (or, alternatively a dedicated real-time OS) in conjunction with a dedicated network interface card that supports hardware timestamping.
+The thesis will investigate the performance of sending, receiving, and forwarding data.

 Requirements